JustKaymor/Survival-Plugin/README.md

-This is plugin information for the main lua file currently know as it's beta name KaymorHC.lua KaymorHC.lua is a survival mode scripted to monitor HP and when the hp reaches 0 you are presented a game over screen, with choose your own difficulty following the honor system.
+This is plugin information for the main lua file currently know as it's beta name KaymorHC.lua

+KaymorHC.lua is a survival mode scripted to monitor HP and when the hp reaches 0 you are presented a game over screen, with choose your own difficulty following the honor system.

-things im trying to see done with this plugin that beyond my capabilities:
+things im trying to see done with this plugin that are beyond my capabilities:

 1. i think it only works in 1920x1080 resolution, need it be universal (top priority)